OpenTreeOfLife/propinquity/README.md

 This describes a configuration file the where peyotl, propinquity, phylesystem, collections, and the OTT directories are all located inside a single `OpenTree` directory.
-To avoid writing the name of that directory multiple times, it is possible to define an addition variable `home` to be the `OpenTree` directory, and then reference that directory multiple types by writing `%(home)s`.
+This is not necessary, but is one way of doing things.

+If you do install multiple packages under the same parent directory, you can define a variable such as `home` to point to the parent directory.
+Then you can reference that directory by writing `%(home)s` in other variables in the same section.

 To save space, from now on we will write {opentree.peyotl} to mean the location of Peyotl as defined in the `config` file.
 Thus a command line